parasiitism/AlgoDaily/readme.md

 - No reason, just for fun

 #### Target topics
+- Search
+- Binary Search Tree
-- search
+- Tree
-- sorting
+- N-aray Tree
-- linked list
+- Hash table
-- hash table
+- Hash table
-- stack
+- Sorting
-- queue
+- Linked list
-- tree
+- Stack
-- binary search tree(BST)
+- Queue
-- graph
+- Graph
-- dynamic programming
+- Dynamic programming
 - and more...

 #### Questions will be from